Brazil vs Morroco World Cup Odds and Predictions

 - Alisson: The Liverpool goalkeeper is a world-class shot stopper, and he dominates his penalty area.
 His distribution is also impressive, so he will help Brazil spring quick counterattacks.
 However, Alisson has been ruled out for the rest of the Liverpool season with a muscle injury, and his World Cup availability is now in genuine doubt.
 He has publicly targeted a return to play by the end of April, but the clock is ticking.

 - Gabriel Magalhães: Gabriel has matured into the most dominant center-back in the Premier League this season.
 He is exceptional in duels, with phenomenal aerial ability, positional awareness, and aggressive tackling.
 Arsenal’s defensive lynchpin is also extremely dangerous from attacking set-pieces, so he will provide a goal threat for Brazil.
+He missed the decisive penalty in Arsenal’s shootout defeat to PSG in the Champions League final on May 30, so it remains to be seen how that will affect him at the World Cup.

 - Raphinha: Another elite winger, who is likely to play on the right of Brazil’s attacking triumvirate.
 Raphinha has been in sensational form for Barcelona over the past two seasons, and he now needs to replicate that form for his country.
+He scored twice for Barcelona on May 17 after returning from a five-week injury layoff, which will give the team a huge boost.

 - Bruno Guimarães: The Newcastle captain will be a key cog in Brazil’s midfield at this tournament.
 Midfield partner Casemiro is no longer able to cover as much ground as he did during his heyday, so Brazil will rely on Guimarães to pick up the slack.
-He has been sidelined since February with a hamstring injury and a subsequent illness, but has returned to training at Newcastle and is expected to feature at the World Cup.
+He suffered a bad hamstring injury in February, but he is now playing regularly for Newcastle again, which should boost Brazil’s chances of success.

 Related markets for Brazil